 Since, as discussed below, I wasn’t able to install openSUSE Leap 15.3, I tried to install Leap 15.4 Beta, and it worked.👏

-TIL about Flathub and Homebrew on Linux and wrote about these in Infinite Ink’s Linux Package Management.
+TIL how to use Flathub and Homebrew on Linux and wrote about these in Infinite Ink’s Linux Package Management.

 While researching the problems I had trying to install openSUSE Leap 15.3, I learned about openSUSE Argon, which might be what I really want anyway.